franciscovfonseca/Working-Incidents-and-Incident-Response/README.md

 <br>

-So we’re going to take our time and work our way through some of these ➜ as if we’re working in a **SOC Environment**.
+So we’re going to take our time and work our way through some of these ➜ as if we’re working in a real **SOC Environment**.

-As previously mentioned ➜ we're going to practice the **NIST 800-61 Incident Management Lifecycle**.
+As previously mentioned ➜ we'll practice the **NIST 800-61 Incident Management Lifecycle**.

 💡 In reality ➜ every Organization practices **Incident Response** a little differently than one another.